 ‘My biggest fear was that they had taken it down, it was under their feet or they’re gonna try to light fire to it or something, but it ended up being taken by police,” he added.
 “We hung out, [but] we were getting increasingly frustrated because we’re both relatively neutral in the conflict.
 At the end of the day, it’s a world away from here and we can’t make much of a difference from North Carolina.
 It immediately became an issue for me and for a lot of other people that the American flag came down.'”

 The boys were rewarded for protecting the flag.
-Go Fund Me account was set up for the fraternity brothers and has so far raised over $500,000. to “throw them a rager.”
+A Go Fund Me account was set up for the fraternity brothers and has so far raised over $500,000. to “throw them a rager.”

 The decision to allocate additional funds toward public safety by the UNC Board coincides with ongoing pro-Palestinian demonstrations at the Chapel Hill campus, which have led to multiple arrests in recent weeks.